bogdych/flood-the-game/src/main/java/com/summerschool/flood/messages/messages.md

 Server side response: common messages

-1. Error message: some king of fatal error? (bad practice)
+1. Error message: some kind of fatal error? (bad practice)
 2. Player info response
 3. Player nickname setup response
 4. Create new session response (when new game session is created: server create new game,